All-Together-Altogether | Commonly Confused Words

 etymology

-• Altogether is used to express something as a whole.
+• Altogether is used to mean completely or on the whole.

 © 2025 Lithium Lab Pte Ltd